 1- Khor Virap Monastery, Armenia

-One of the most important monasteries for Armenians because it was here that their patron, St. Gregory, got stuck between snakes and scorpions (snakes = khor / scorpions = virap) for 13 years.
+This is one of the most important and beautiful monasteries for Armenians because it was here that their patron, St. Gregory, got stuck between snakes and scorpions (snakes = khor / scorpions = virap) for 13 years.
 Besides the main church, you can also visit the pit which Gregory, the Illuminator was imprisoned.
 The surrounding area is also beautiful to explore.

 The church has in its background the Mount Ararat, mentioned in the Bible as the place where Noah anchored his arc when the flood ceased.

 Not only the monastery is beautiful but the way there is also gorgeous too.
 To get there, you have to drive between mountains and next to a river through a small forest.
 Noravank was built in the XIII century and has two churches, each with rooms and access made of stones.
 The designs carved both inside and outside the churches are unbelievable and is definitely one of the most beautiful monasteries in the region.

 This is another one of the most beautiful monasteries that seems straight out of a fantasy movie.
 The Georgian Cappadocia is a set of monasteries dug into the mountain.